synerjay/Heya-Music-Social/README.md

 ## Spotify API

 This app uses the Spotify Web API endpoint to fetch recommendations, artists, albums and tracks.
 The API is called using the <a href="https://www.npmjs.com/package/spotify-web-api-node"> Spotify Web API node package</a>.
-Since user authentication aren't used, a Spotify account isn't necessary to sign up.
+Since user authentication isn't used, a Spotify account isn't necessary to sign up.
 But in future development, it may be required to access song playback functionality.

 ## User Authentication Token System